MananKakkar1/SalesBoard/README.md

-# SalesBoard — Sales Administration Dashboard
+# SalesBoard: Sales Administration Dashboard

 A full-stack web application for managing customers, products, and sales orders, complete with authentication, form validation, search, and pagination.
 Built with **React + Redux Toolkit** on the frontend and a **Go REST API with JWT** on the backend, using **SQLite** for data persistence.